truemped/truemped.github.io/content/posts/retrospection/first-year.md

 happen.
 This resulted in me being asked to take care of another team of 4 people.
 What was about to come was even worst.
 From a company perspective the teams mandate, vision and mission was seen as too big and was supposed to be shared between two teams, in different countries.
-The nature of the topic is really complex and my technical background allows me to judge that separating this customer problem between multiple teams and components was a bad idea.
+The nature of the topic was really complex and my technical background allowed me to judge that separating this customer problem between multiple teams and components was a bad idea.

 In result I spent most of my time discussing and arguing about this topic.
 The